controllerdashboard and jump seatsSangamo state of charge meter

 Conversion CostZero

-Milburn was making bodies for Oldsmobile and others in 1913 and decided to build a car of their own.
-Milburn built several models of their "Milburn Light Electric" from 1915 through 1923.
-Milburn sold its main plant to General Motors in early 1923 where Buick bodies were then made.
-It is not clear how many Milburns were made (if any) subsequent to GM killing the Milburn.
+Milburn was making bodies for Ohio Electric, Oldsmobile and others in 1913 and decided to build a car of their own.
+Milburn built some dozen models of their "Milburn Light Electric" from 1915 through 1923.
+Milburn sold its main body plant to General Motors in early 1923 where Buick bodies were to be made by Fisher Body---GM put the factory back on the market later that year deciding they didn't need the capacity.
+It is estimated that about 5000 Milburns were made and it's unknown how many Milburn trucks or coupes were made and sold subsequent to GM killing the Milburn body production in 1923.

 code by jerry